 Today marks the 100th anniversary of actress Margaret Lockwood’s birth, who I must add was also the daughter of a British colonial railway clerk.
 I mention this because the two films she’s best remembered for are incidentally set on trains.
-Both The Lady Vanishes and Night Train to Munich also have a lot in common aside from its shared star and use of trains.
+Both The Lady Vanishes and Night Train to Munich also have a lot in common aside from their shared star and use of trains.
 But before I get into their similarities, let’s take a look at each film on its own and how Lockwood fits into them.

 THE LADY VANISHES (1938)